matuteiglesias/journal/content/Business/2025-02-24_Structured_Parsing_and_Management_of_Tax_and_Utili.md

 - **Financial Document Organization**: Outlined a systematic approach to organizing financial documents, suggesting folder structures and processing methods.
 - **Utility Bills Management**: Developed a structured approach for managing utility bills, detailing schemas for shared elements and specific tables for unique details.
 - **Municipal Tax Bills**: Created a standardized schema for municipal tax bills, detailing their structure and organization strategies.
-- **Financial Source Documents Taxonomy**: Developed a taxonomy for organizing financial source documents, ensuring clarity and preparation for [[automation]].
+- **Financial Source Documents Taxonomy**: Developed a taxonomy for organizing financial source documents, ensuring clarity and preparation for automation.

 ### Achievements
 - Successfully created unified data structures and schemas for various bills and reports.